kshehadeh/decay/README.md

                         Path to YAML configuration file -o GITHUB_OWNER, --github_owner GITHUB_OWNER
-                        The organization name is the owner -g GITHUB_REPO, --github_repo GITHUB_REPO
+                        The organization name is the owner -i IGNORE_PATHS, --ignore_path IGNORE_PATHS
+                        Use this for each path that should be skipped by the decay detector.
+  -n IGNORE_FILES, --ignore_file IGNORE_FILES
+                        Use this for each file that should be skipped by the decay detector.
+This should be the path to the file in the repo.
+  -g GITHUB_REPO, --github_repo GITHUB_REPO
                         The repository name (excluding the path) -f GITHUB_REPO_FOLDER, --github_repo_folder GITHUB_REPO_FOLDER